Denis Odoi: Anderlecht

 Following a transfer speculation over his future at Sint-Truiden, it was announced on 29 April 2011 that Odoi joined Anderlecht, signing a four–year contract for a reported 1.5 million euros transfer fee.
 Upon joining the club, he said: "When I started playing football as a little boy it was never really the intention to become a professional and look where I am now.
 I already played with the youth in Anderlecht and then left of my own accord, because the chance to make the first team was not really realistic at the time.
 I hope to have a chance now."
 Odoi also rejected a move from Standard Liège in favour of joining Anderlecht, which he later revealed that Roland Duchâtelet was the reason of his refusal to join Standard Liège.

 Odoi made his Anderlecht debut in the opening game of the season against former club, Oud-Heverlee Leuven, where he started the match, only to be sent–off in the 33rd minute for professional foul, as they lost 2–1.
-Following this, the club appealed against his sending off, which was upheld and Odoi had to serve a three match suspension.
-He then played in both legs of the UEFA Europa League Play–Offs Round against Bursaspor, as the club won 4–3 on aggregate to progress to the Group Stage.
+Following the match the club unsuccessfully appealed his sending off, a three match suspension.
+He then played in both legs of the UEFA Europa League Play–Offs Round against Bursaspor, as the club won 4–3 on aggregate to progress to the group stage.
 After serving a three match suspension, Odoi returned to the starting line–up against Gent on 18 September 2011 and helped the side keep a clean sheet, in a 1–0 win.
 Since returning to the first team from suspension, Odoi found himself in a competition with Marcin Wasilewski over the right–back position and Guillaume Gillet over the left–back position.
 As a result, he found himself in and out of the starting line–up, resulting in him being placed at the substitute bench.
 Manager Ariël Jacobs evaluated his performance in February, saying: "I'm not in the habit of talking about individual performance, but I do in the case of Denis.
 I think he played a good game.
 He played with little nerves and like the Odoi we always know: defend when necessary, try to participate in the game when possible.
 He's also grown in the game."
 By April, Odoi received more playing time, as he helped Anderlecht win the league.
 Despite suffering from injury later in the 2011–12 season, Odoi went on to make twenty–six appearances in all competitions.